 If you aren’t careful, you can find yourself asking for a testimonial and getting feedback.
 Is it better than complete silence?
 Of course.
 But, in an ideal world, you’ll get both.
 Fortunately, incorporating a few simple techniques into the testimonial request process will ensure you get the testimonials your clients want to see on your website.

-Be clear and don’t be afraid of supplying your clients with some direction.
+Be clear and supplying your clients with some direction when needed.
 Your clients are busy people, which is probably why they hired you in the first place.
-Asking for a testimonial and washing your hands of the process is increasing the chances you end up with either nothing at all or feedback that isn’t suitable for your website.
-There are two main ways you can provide direction: with questionnaires or an example.
+Asking for a testimonial and washing your hands of the process is increasing the chances you end up with a less than fantastic result.

 Questionnaire: Attach a brief questionnaire to your email requesting a testimonial, and directly ask for the information that you know will resonate with future clients.
 You’ll have to do some editing to combine the answers into a testimonial for your site, but you’ll make the process easier for your clients to complete.